mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

   - LTP: of course always note the absolute time when a recording starts!

-- templates could make sense, but need to be taylored to the course so that the students still think about the xperiment and what they are actually doing and not just tick off boxes in lists.
+- templates could make sense, but need to be taylored to the course so that the students still think about the experiment and what they are actually doing and not just tick off boxes in lists.

 - tell the students its ok to be lost during this experiment since its complex and usually people need some time to be able to do things on their own.